 CUSTOM LOOPING COASTER

-Arrow’s first Custom Looping Coasters were the Demon coasters at California’s Great America and Six Flags Great America in Illinois, USA, which opened in 1976 and featured multiple inversions by combining vertical loops with corkscrew elements.
+Arrow’s first Custom Looping Coasters were the Demon coasters at California’s Great America and Six Flags Great America in Illinois, USA, both of which opened in 1976 and featured multiple inversions by combining vertical loops with corkscrew elements.
 Arrow custom loopers went on to break many inversion records including the world’s first coaster with consecutive vertical loops, Double Loop at Geauga Lake, the first coaster with interlocking loops, Loch Ness Monster at Busch Gardens Williamsburg, and the first coasters with 4, 5, 6 and 7 inversions.

-Arrow built the first Hyper Coaster, a full-circuit steel coaster over 200feet (61m) in 1989 – Magnum XL 200 at Cedar Point.
+Arrow built the first Hyper Coaster, a full-circuit steel coaster over 200 feet (61m) in 1989 – Magnum XL 200 at Cedar Point.
 Standing 205 feet (62.5m) tall with a top speed of 72 mph (116 km/h) it was the tallest and fastest coaster in the world when it opened.
 Arrow broke those records in 1994 with two other hyper coasters.
-The Big One at Pleasure Beach Blackpool was the world’s tallest at 213 feet and remains the tallest in the UK to this day, while Desperado in Nevada was 8 mph (13km/h) faster, with a 225 foot (68.5m) drop – the biggest of any coaster at the time.
+The Big One at Pleasure Beach Blackpool was the world’s tallest at 213 feet (65m) and remains the tallest in the UK to this day, while Desperado in Nevada was 8 mph (13km/h) faster, with a 225 foot (68.5m) drop – the biggest of any coaster at the time.

 See also: Hyper Coasters